-Molly Oliver Flowers is a sustainable floral design business founded by Molly Oliver Culver, Co-Farm Manager and Director of Adult Education at The Youth Farm.
+Molly Oliver Flowers is a small, sustainable floral design company founded in 2011 by Molly Oliver Culver, Co-Farm Manager and Flower Grower at The Youth Farm.

-I am passionate about connecting other people with local flowers, sharing the fun of learning about what’s in season, and cultivating the most enchanting arrangements possible, that evoke time, place, and emotion.
+I love to connect my clients with local flowers, sharing in the fun of learning about what’s in season at the time of their event, and creating gorgeous arrangements that evoke time, place, and emotion.